Concurrency

 - Runs that command.

-The stencil code is set up to have this basic structure, though it is not a memory-safe implementation (you will need to insert calls that free data in order to eliminate memory issues).
+The stencil code is set up to have this basic structure, though it is not a memory-safe implementation—you will need to insert calls that free data in order to eliminate memory leaks.
+Recall that a memory leak is a case where the code allocates dynamic memory, but fails to free that memory once it is done being used.

 The shell accepts two types of commands: